 - The Topic header will auto-populate with the name of your course.

 - Under Time Zone, check the “Recurring meeting” checkbox, then from the “Recurrence” drop-down menu, select NoFixedTime.
-(This will generate a meeting link that can be used at any time and will expire after 365 days.)
+(This will generate a meeting link that can be used at any time.)

 - Under Meeting Options: